emqx/emqx-tutorial/online-docs/en/faq/faq.md

 - message.acked: MQTT message is acknowledged
 - message.dropped: MQTT message is dropped

+## Q: What's mqueue?
+How to use mqueue in EMQ X?

+A: mqueue is message queue stored in session during the message publish process.
+If the clean session is set false in mqtt connect packet, then EMQ X would maintain session for the client which conneced to EMQ X even the client has disconnected with EMQ X. Then the session would receive messages from the subscribed topic and store these messages into mqueue.
+And when the client online again, these messages would be delivered to client instantly.
+Because of low priority of qos 0 message in mqtt protocol, EMQ X do not cache qos 0 message into mqueue.
+However, the mqueue could be configured in `emqx.conf`, if this entry has been configured as `zone.$name.mqueue_store_qos0 = true`, the qos0 mesage would been stored into mqueue, too. mqueue has limit size, it would be configured with `zone.external.max_mqueue_len` to determine the number of messages cached into mqueue.
+Notice that these messages are stored in memory, so please do not set the mqueue length to 0, otherwise it would risk running out of memory.

 ## Q: What's WebSocket?
 When to use Websocket to connect EMQ X?

 A: WebSocket is a full-duplex communication protocol based on HTTP protocol, user can realize dual direction communications between browser and server.
 Through Websocket, server can push message to web browser.
 EMQ X provides support of WebSocket, user can realize pub to topics and sub to topic from browsers.